donebylani/donebylani/README.md

 - 💞️ I’m looking to collaborate on something.
 Not sure what yet.
 - 📫 How to reach me yolanisifuba22@gmail.com
 - 😄 Pronouns: that/girl
 - ⚡ Fun fact: I despise any squishy vegetable.
-W

 <!---
 donebylani/donebylani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.